 Survivor Story: Catalina Ramirez

 Although Maria and Laura Ramirez were teenagers when their mother, Catalina Ramirez, was first diagnosed with breast cancer in 2006, they helped carry much of their mother’s burden.
-Maria, Laura and their two sisters stayed at their mother’s side, never missing a doctor’s appointment, surgery or chemotherapy treatment.
+Maria, Laura and their other two sisters stayed at their mother’s side, never missing a doctor’s appointment, surgery or chemotherapy treatment.

 In 2011, they shared those duties again when their mother faced a second cancer, this time undergoing a mastectomy on her left breast followed by chemotherapy.